Gilligan's Island season 3: Reception

 Initially, the season—along with the series as a whole—was met with critical scorn, but was extremely popular with "the young crowd".
 Contemporary reviews have been largely positive, with many commenting upon the season's use of guest stars and dream sequences.
 Stuart Galbraith IV of DVD Talk noted that since "the series had exhausted every reasonably plausible story situation that could be derived from its limited premise, of seven castaways shipwrecked on an uncharted island in the Pacific […] the show's writers looked for any excuse to cut loose […] and by the third season this seemed like every other episode, dream sequences became the modus operandi."
 He concluded that, "at its best the show offers immensely likable characters in broadly funny situations that are, in the end, timeless."

 DVD release

 On July 26, 2005, the complete season was released on DVD by Warner Home Video subsidiary Turner Home Entertainment.
 The release included all 30 episodes on three discs, with an aspect ratio of 1.33:1.
 The set also included close-captioning, and subtitles in English, Spanish, and French.
 The audio is presented in Dolby Digital 2.0 mono.
 Extras include a season introduction by Schwartz, episode commentary for "The Producer", and the short documentary Gilligan's Island: A Pop Culture Phenomenon.

+Airing order

+The DVD put the episodes in the order they were broadcast.
+However, the copyrights on the end credits of some episodes indicate episodes made earlier were shown later.
+For instance, the final episode "Gilligan the Goddess" has a 1966 copyright, but is the series undeclared finale episode shown on April 17, 1967, well into the 1967 season.
+Eight 1967 copyrighted episodes precede it back to the episode "Gilligan's Personal Magnetism" which is the first aired episode to have a 1967 copyright.
+Jumbled in the mix of 1967 copyrighted episodes are two 1966 copyrighted episodes "Splashdown" and "The Secret of Gilligan's Island".